mixpanel/sample-android-mixpanel-integration/README.md

 - Clone this git repository (the instructions are at the top of the page)
 - Within Eclipse, go to "Import... > General > Existing Projects into Workspace"
-- Select the directory you just cloned.
+- Select either the SimpleMixpanelExample or AdvancedMixpanelExample folder.

 Next you'll need to import the mixpanel-android library and associate it as a dependency (see http://mixpanel.com/help/reference/android#installing-eclipse for more details)